MoeedAther/Coinoswap-NodeJS-Backend-v2/docs/BUY_API_DOCUMENTATION.md

 **Notes:**
 - Search is case-insensitive
-- Ticker search uses partial matching (LIKE '%ticker%')
+- Searches both ticker and network columns using OR condition
+- If no search term provided, returns all coins matching isFiat and isStandard filters
+- Partial matching supported (e.g., "btc" matches "BTC", "WBTC")
-- Results are ordered by `id` in ascending order
+- Results prioritize exact matches and then alphabetical order
 - Standard coins have `buyPartner: null` and populated `mappedPartners`
 - Non-standard coins have specific `buyPartner` and raw `data` field